Gakuryū Ishii: Career

-During his first year of college, one of Ishii's short films called Panic High School got noticed by Nikkatsu, a movie studio known at the time for its pink films.
+During his first year of college, one of Ishii's short films called Panic High School was noticed by Nikkatsu, a movie studio known at the time for its pink films.
 Nikkatsu provided the funding to adapt the short into a feature-length film.
 Yukihiro Sawada co-directed the film with Ishii, who was still only a sophomore in college.
 It was around this time that he started going by Sogo Ishii.

 Ishii directed his second feature Crazy Thunder Road as his senior thesis for university, and the 16mm film was subsequently bought by Toei, who distributed it in 35mm.
-As his fame started to grow, a popular punk band named Anarchy hired Ishii to shoot a promo for them, which resulted in a 10-minute film called Anarchy '80 Ishin.
+As his fame started to grow, a popular punk band named Anarchy hired Ishii to shoot a promo for them, which resulted in a ten-minute film called Anarchy '80 Ishin.
 He also adapted Katsuhiro Otomo's manga Run into the 30-minute film Shuffle.
-He continued to use the university's film equipment as long as he could, but since he had no intentions of actually graduating, they eventually kicked him out.
+He continued to use the university's film equipment as long as he could, but since he had no intentions of actually graduating, they eventually expelled him.

 In 1982, Ishii directed Burst City, an action film about a wild gang of quasi-mutant bikers who ride into a town staging protests against the construction of a nearby nuclear reactor plant.
 The film starred members of Japanese punk bands The Roosters, The Rockers, The Stalin and Inu, among others.
 He became a favorite among rebel and punk cineastes in Japan.
 The film is also credited as a precursor to the underground Japanese cyberpunk movement that emerged later in the decade.

 Ishii took a short break from filmmaking in 1983 to form a band called Sogo Ishii and the Bacillus Army, which recorded one album, Asia Strikes Back.
 He also created a 30 min film for the band that was played during their tour.
 In 1984 he released his fourth feature film, The Crazy Family.

 After the release of The Crazy Family, there was a period of ten years where Ishii couldn't get any funding to make another feature film.
 His previous films had been very popular with foreign film festival audiences, but not with Japanese ones: they didn't understand his films.
 He spent his time during this gap making shorts, music videos, and concert films, including ones for The Roosters and Einstürzende Neubauten.